RDAResearchDataRepositoryInteropWG/icat-bagit-tool/README.rst

   command line interface of the script and can easily be changed at the expense of rendering this interface somewhat more complicated.

++ Due to shortcomings in the ICAT schema, the metadata contained in the datacite.xml file in the package is not entirely compliant to the DataCite schema.

 Copyright and License
 ---------------------